cdbale/Privacy-and-Forecasting-Empirical/README.md

    - ~~TES~~
 * ~~Autoregressive~~
 * ~~Light GBM~~
-* LSTM (pinball loss) - I think pinball loss is for training uncertainty forecasts.
-Do we want to examine these and point forecasts?
 * ~~Prophet~~
 * ~~NeuralProphet~~
 * ~~VAR model (have to see if scalable)~~
+* GreyKite (LinkedIn)
+* LSTM (pinball loss) - I think pinball loss is for training uncertainty forecasts.
+Do we want to examine these and point forecasts?

 Code for some of these methods (in R) can be found [here](https://github.com/Mcompetitions/M4-methods) from the M4 competition.